Madelene/100-days-of-code/log.md

 - Re-set up Sublime, git, bash profile settings, etc.
 - Learned some dev ops (minimal/Cassandra)
 - Experienced my first call on Slack (with a teammate)
-- Had a GoToMeeting with a customer about the integration
+- Had a GoToMeeting with a customer about the integration I am implementing

 **Thoughts:**
-- My local database is still a bit borked, but Sublime and iterm are optimal!
+- Sublime and iterm are optimal!
+Fixed my local database!
 - I am glad that meetings are not the "normal thing", here.
 That being said, the meeting went well.